Product designers improve the usability of everyday items by creating new designs and enhancing existing ones

 You'll need to have:

-- a high degree of technical knowledge balanced with creative ability and a hands-on approach
+• a high level of relevant technical knowledge combined with creativity and a hands-on approach

-- computer literacy including three-dimensional conceptual ability and CAD
+• computer literacy including three-dimensional conceptual ability and skills in using CAD software

 Work experience